 Also, consider bringing a toque (beanie), gloves, neck warmer, and toe and hand warmers depending on the time of year that you go.

 This is your communication device.
-It might be a cell phone (and I take an external battery charger with me).
+It might be a cell phone if you are in cell phone service.

-As a guide, I often carry radios with me depending on where I’m going, but this is not necessary for an individual.
-However, there are a lot of communication devices out there right now.
+As professional guides, we often carry radios with us depending on where we are going.
+There are a lot of communication devices out there right now.
 Satellite phones are becoming less popular and more people are relying on satellite devices such as a Spot, inReach, or personal beacon device.
-I highly recommend the inReach and this is what I use.
-My inReach is also a GPS device, so I get two-in-one.
+We highly recommend the inReach and this is what Uplift Adventures uses.

 12. Bear Spray